mshalaby0001/widgets/README.md

 # widgets

+**Basic Widgets**
+Container – A flexible box for layout, styling, and decoration.
+Text – Displays text with styling options.
+Image – Shows images from assets, network, or memory.
+Icon – Displays material icons.
+Scaffold – Provides a basic layout structure with an app bar, floating action button, etc.
+**Layout Widgets**
+Row – Arranges children horizontally.
+Column – Arranges children vertically.
+Stack – Overlaps widgets on top of each other.
+Expanded – Forces a child to fill available space in a Row or Column.
+Flexible – Similar to Expanded but with more control.
+Padding – Adds space around a widget.
+Align – Aligns a child within a parent.
+SizedBox – Creates fixed-width or fixed-height space.
+Wrap – Wraps children when they exceed available space.
+**Input & Interaction Widgets**
+ElevatedButton – A button with elevation.
+TextButton – A button without elevation.
+OutlinedButton – A button with an outlined border.
+IconButton – A button with an icon.
+GestureDetector – Detects touch gestures like taps, swipes, and drags.
+InkWell – Provides ripple effects on tap.
+TextField – Input field for text.
+Checkbox – A tickable box.
+Switch – A toggle switch.
+Slider – A draggable value selector.
+**Navigation & Structural Widgets**
+AppBar – A material design app bar.
+BottomNavigationBar – A bottom navigation menu.
+Drawer – A slide-out navigation panel.
+TabBar & TabBarView – Provides a tabbed interface.
+Navigator – Manages screen transitions.
+**List & Grid Widgets**
+ListView – Displays a scrollable list of widgets.
+GridView – Displays a scrollable grid of widgets.
+ListTile – A single item in a list.
+**Animation & Effect Widgets**
+AnimatedContainer – Automatically animates changes in size, color, etc.
+Hero – Enables shared element transitions.
+Opacity – Controls widget transparency.
+**Other Useful Widgets**
+FutureBuilder – Handles asynchronous data loading.
+StreamBuilder – Builds widgets based on a Stream.
+ClipRRect – Clips a widget into a rounded rectangle.
+RichText – Displays text with multiple styles.

 ## Text Widget

 Here’s a summary of the [Flutter `Text` class documentation](https://api.flutter.dev/flutter/widgets/Text-class.html), using the same method with explanations and **code examples**: